dfinity/portal/docs/developer-docs/defi/rosetta/icp_rosetta/data_api/balances.md

     ]
 }
 ```
 If you want to know the balance of a staked neuron, you can specify the account type.
 You need to make sure the `account_identifier` you specify corresponds to the [ledger address of a neuron](/docs/developer-docs/defi/rosetta/icp_rosetta/construction_api/staking/derive_neuron_id.mdx).
+Set `account_type` to `neuron` in the request metadata to tell the Rosetta node that you want to get the account for staking.
+The `neuron_index` parameter is an arbitrary 64-bit unsigned integer that the caller chooses to identify the neuron.
+A single user can control multiple neurons and differentiate them by specifying different values of `neuron_index`. `neuron_index` is optional and is equal to 0 by default.

 ```bash
 curl --location '0.0.0.0:8081/account/balance'  --header 'Content-Type: application/json' --data '{